DHBW Karlsruhe

 Are there guided tours?

-Check the official website for information on guided tours, which may be available for those interested in a more in-depth exploration of the university.
+Check the official website for current information on guided tours, as these may be available during certain times or events.

 What’s the best time to visit?